Health Sciences Department | 1 Term

 The cost of the course will include pre-registration requirements such as criminal background check, American Heart Association CPR for Healthcare Professionals, immunizations and UA drug screen.
 In addition to tuition and course fees, required costs include textbooks and equipment.

-Requirements for the Nursing Assistant program
+Requirements for the Nursing Assistant courses

 - Must be at least 18 years of age